 When it comes to life insurance, the sum of money that's paid out in the event of the insured's death goes to the living.
-So it's important for policyholders to decide early who their beneficiaries will be, so you can ensure the benefits go to those who matter the most.
+So if you're a policyholder, it's important to decide early who your beneficiaries will be.
+This way, you can ensure the benefits go to the people who matter the most.
 Those nearest and dearest to you then won't have to muddle through paperwork as they're grieving your loss.

-But do you know that there are actually two different types of nominations?
+But did you know that there are actually two different types of nominations?